Chip's Challenge: Development

 Chip's Challenge was ported to several other systems, including the Atari ST, Amiga, Commodore 64, ZX Spectrum, MS-DOS, and Windows.
 Most of the conversions from the Atari Lynx original to other formats were carried out by Images Software in the UK, except for the Microsoft Windows version.

 Microsoft licensed Chip's Challenge from Epyx for a Windows 3.1 version of the game, developed by Microsoft under the direction of Tony Garcia.
-It was coded by Tony Krueger, with artwork by Ed Halley.
+Tony Krueger coded the program by reverse-engineering the MS-DOS version.
+Artwork was by Ed Halley.
 Entering "TONY" as a password will bring the player to a level that credits the "WEP 4 test team" in the hint for that level and also contains different tiles that spell out developer names, including Doug T., Rob D., Ed H., and Lisa F. According to Doug, a former roommate of Krueger's and one of the testers for the game, it was written in a single summer.

 The Microsoft version was included in the fourth Microsoft Entertainment Pack and Best of Microsoft Entertainment Pack.
 This version had significantly different sound and graphics, but became very popular due to the success of the Microsoft Entertainment Pack.
 The sequel, Chip's Challenge 2 would be based on this version.

 BBS and early Internet forums dedicated to the Microsoft version allowed users to share home-made level editors and unofficial expansion packs, which was an early example of software modding.